Starting a Local Chapter

 - After your workshop, your regional (or state) coordinator will continue supporting you with regular one-on-one phone calls.

 - Secure a meeting location and time for your monthly meetings.
-Check community calendars & other environmental groups to minimize scheduling conflicts with your date.
+Check community calendars and other environmental groups to minimize scheduling conflicts with your date.

 - Schedule, prepare for, and host monthly meetings